August 20, 2019

 I was right.
 The Greek word beneath is prosmeno (transliterated).
 Pros means something like “interactively engaged.”
 Meno means “to remain or abide.”
 A rough translation for this text might be something like, “To abide interactively with the grace of God.”
 In other words, our relationship with God is not primarily transactional but relational.
 A relationship with Jesus Christ is not a static state but a dynamic reality.
 It is ongoing and calls for interactivity.

 That little English word “abide” caused me to remember my favorite chapter in the whole Bible, John 15.
-In John 15 we see the latter part of the Greek term above “meno” all over the place.
+In John 15 we see the latter part of the Greek term above meno all over the place.
+Behind each time we see the term “abide” is the Greek word meno.
 Here’s an example:

 COME HOLY SPIRIT!